 In script writing, action is what your characters do in a scene (for example: The writer tapped out a few lines, pausing to look out the window.).
 It’s important to remember that, when writing action, these scenes are for a future movie, play, or television show—it will ultimately be seen and heard, not read.
 When writing action, leave out the internal emotion-centered descriptions explaining why your character is doing something (for example, the following is full of description that does not work in a script: The writer struggled to tap out a few lines, pausing to look out the window, thinking about her looming deadline, the trip she was planning to take, and how she ate too much at lunch.).
 If dialogue and action does not fully convey the internal thoughts of your character, then you must translate these thoughts into something visual or auditory.
 For example, a flashback might explain why a certain event was upsetting to your character.

 Of course, the best tip any writer can receive is this: just write.
 Put away your fears and doubts, and put pen to paper!
-Once you’ve crafted your masterpiece, our manuscript editors would love to go over it for you, eliminating grammatical errors and making sure it’s ready for the big screen.
+Once you’ve crafted your masterpiece, our script editors would love to go over it for you, eliminating grammatical errors and making sure it’s ready for the big screen.